Delta2Zero/coinsph-crypto-calculator/README.md

+# CoinsPH Crypto Trading Calculator

-a bunch of calculators since i'm lazy doing math and crypto moves too fast anyway coded with the help of chatgpt
+> A bunch of automation tools I built (with ChatGPT's help) because I'm too lazy to do math and crypto moves too fast.

-to be used with coinsph spot trading
+Designed for **CoinsPH Spot Trading**.

+---

+### ✅ Key Features in Version 5
+- Choose your VIP tier trading fee at the start of each loop
+- Capital input before each buy-in trade
+- Net profit is added to your total wallet/capital amount

+---

+### ❌ Deprecated or Fixed

-~~fee is hardcoded fixed at tier 1 makers fee of 0.25%~~
+- ~~Fee is hardcoded fixed at tier 1 maker's fee of 0.25%~~

-you can choose the tier level of you coins level VIP trading fee in version 5

-~~coinsph crypto trading calculator v1~~ "break-even calculation is inaccurate" ~~coinsph crypto trading calculator v2~~ "break-even calculation is still inaccurate" coinsph crypto trading calculator v3 "break-even calculation deleted in favor of integrating brute force break even calculator"
-~~coinsph crypto trading calculator v4~~ "you can now choose your VIP tier on every start of the loop before the calculations" coinsph crypto trading calculator v5 "added the capital before you enter the buy in trade and the net profit is added to the total capital/wallet amount you have"

-~~coins ph breakeven (Bruteforce) calculator~~ "because... added to V3 to V5"
+  ✅ Now dynamically adjustable from v4 onward

+- ~~CoinsPH Crypto Trading Calculator v1~~ – _Break-even calculation is inaccurate_
+- ~~CoinsPH Crypto Trading Calculator v2~~ – _Break-even calculation is still inaccurate_

+---

+### 📈 Version History

+- **v3** – Break-even calculation deleted in favor of integrating a brute-force calculator
+- ~~v4~~ – VIP fee tier selector added
+- **v5** – Capital tracking and net profit calculation added

+---

+### 🧮 Other Tools

+- ~~CoinsPH Break-even (Brute-force) Calculator~~ – _Merged into v3 to v5_
-Crypto Capital to Coin converter "math is hard you know, simple math automation thing because i don't like math"
+- **Crypto Capital to Coin Converter** – “Math is hard, you know.
+This is a simple automation tool because I don’t like math.”

+---

+### 🤝 Notes

-that's it this is just a bunch of automation tools and i wrestled with chatgpt to correct some of the functions of it
+I wrestled with ChatGPT to correct some of the functions and made sure it does exactly what I need.

+---